scottaw66/scottwillsey/src/content/posts/astro-templates-json.md

 ## Background

-When I first created my [/uses](/uses) page, I thought I was going to do the same thing I do for my [/links](/links)  and [/now](/now) pages… namely, use Markdown for the “data” (please don’t make me say content) which would go into the Astro `<Content />` component to render the Markdown into HTML.
+When I first created my [/uses](/uses) page, I thought I was going to do the same thing I do for my [/links](/links)  and [/now](/now) pages… namely, use Markdown for the “data” (please don’t make me say content again) which would go into the Astro `<Content />` component to render the Markdown into HTML.

 But…

 As [Jason](https://grepjason.sh/) from [Hemispheric Views](https://hemisphericviews.com/) stated rather enthusiastically during a recent episode, Markdown isn’t always the right tool for the job.
 And it’s NOT the right tool for the /uses job, because I want a format and flexibility for this page that Markdown makes difficult, if not impossible.

-As a result, when I realized this fact as I was throwing together my initial /now page, I just write it up as a Astro page template with all the “data” (no, I will NOT) thrown in amongst the html tags, just like 1990 calling for its beautiful, manually handwritten pages back.
+The result is that I created the /now page as an Astro page template with all the “data” (no, I will NOT) thrown in amongst the html tags, just like 1990 calling for its beautiful, manually handwritten pages back.
 But that’s gross.
 It’s gross because it’s harder to work with from an adding and editing perspective, and it just seems dumb.

-The answer is very simple, and it’s what I do on Friends with Beer for the drinks.
+The solution is very simple, and it’s what I do on Friends with Beer for the drinks.
 I use a JSON data file and render it in different Astro page templates.

 ## The Starting Point

-As I write this word, and THIS word, and even this one, my `uses.astro` file looks like this:
+My original `uses.astro` file looks like this:

 ```astro title="uses.astro"